Monday, 28 June 2021

 LEGENDS

 The Mangalaya Maharishi was the acharya of conducting the marriage to Sage Agasthya, Sage Vasishta, and Bhairava.
 He was born on Uthiram Nakshatra day.
 He worshiped Lord Shiva of this temple and attained Mukti.
-Hence Lord Shiva is called Mangalyeswarar.
-It is believed that marriage obstacles will be removed if prayed to Lord Shiva of this temple.
-He is the guru of the angles of Devaloka.
-It is believed Uthiram Nakshatra day all the angels will visit and Pray for Sri Mangalyeswarar and Maharishi for a long and happy married life.
+Hence, Lord Shiva is called Mangalyeswarar.
+It is believed that marriage obstacles will be removed if one prays to Lord Shiva of this temple.
+He is the guru of the angels of Devaloka.
+It is believed Uthiram Nakshatra day, all the angels will visit and pray for Sri Mangalyeswarar and Maharishi for a long and happy married life.

 Since Mangalya Maharishi was born on Uthiram Nakshatra day, the people born on the Nakshatra day visit this temple and offer prayers to Mangalya Maharishi and Lord Shiva Mangalyeswarar.